 Psychological Effects of Alcohol

 Alcohol is a depressant, so one of the chief effects of alcohol on the brain is to depress central nervous system functioning which may be why major depressive disorder occurs in high rates in those who abuse alcohol.
-While some alcohol addicts may be drinking to self-medicate a depression, research shows that long-term, excessive intake of alcohol causes major depressive disorder. (read: long term effects of alcohol)
+While some alcohol addicts may be drinking to self-medicate depression, research shows that long-term, excessive intake of alcohol causes major depressive disorder. (read: long term effects of alcohol)

 Psychological Effects of Alcohol - Alcoholism and Suicide